There is never a wrong time to buy Real Estate

 How can you be sure that the property is worth the purchase amount?

-The Realtor representing the buyer in the transaction will provide a market analysis of the area where the property is located, review the latest Sold data to determine a fair market value to present an offer to the seller.
+The Realtor representing the buyer in the transaction will provide a market analysis of the area where the property is located, review the latest Sold data to determine a fair market value before presenting an offer to the seller.

 More over the buyer’s lender will order an appraisal of the property that will have to match the purchase price at a minimum.